dclbas/LMS_Controls/example_commands.md

   - "Re-start player" or "Start the mediaroom"
 - **Next track** intent, skips to the next track of the named player.
   - "Next track" or "Next track in the mediaroom"
+- **Pause** intent, pauses the named player.
+  - "Pause player" or "Pause the mediaroom" or "Pause the kitchen"
+- **Set** intents are structured as follows:  "Set [volume, sleep timer, shuffle, repeat, player, source] to [value, time, on / off, player name, music source]".
+The set command values get stored in HA and are used as defaults unless specified directly in the intent.
+  - "Set volume to 30" or "Set volume to 50 in the kitchen"
+  - "Set sleep timer to 30 minutes" or "Set sleep timer to 45 minutes in the bedroom"
+  - "Set shuffle on" or "Set shuffle off in the kitchen"
+  - "Set repeat on" or "Set repeat off in the mediaroom
+  - "Set player to the garage"
+  - "Set music source to lms" or "Set music source to Spotify" or "set music source to local" - local and lms are the same
+- **Help** intent, gives basic help for the LMS Controls app.
+  - "Help"
+- **Sample commands** intent, gives a detailed list of sample commands.
+  - "Sample commands"